finlaymaltby/WhenTheRain/readme.md

 - Action/Ability resource
     - store range, cooldown etc.
     - Finish writing sword and shield
-	- Cancel weapon should have to await
+	- Cancel weapon should have to await.
+Overhaul for auto_weapon as well

 - UI
     - Get buttons to use godot native focus + fix hacky pressed focus 'solution'